Returning to school is always filled with huge emotions, and anxiety is commonly at the top of the list.

-When we teach parents and teachers how to coach a child/student through anxiety, we always begin with validating how they feel.
-This is certainly true now that we have to find a way to come out of quarantine and move into doing things we value, even though we have new risks with Covid 19.
+When we teach parents and teachers how to coach a child/student through anxiety, we always begin with validating their feelings.
+This is certainly true when finding a way to come out of quarantine during the pandemic and move into doing things we value, even though new risks are at every turn.

-Once you accept and allow how you and your child/student are feeling, the next step is to practice taking reasonable risks in your life so that your brain gets use to this before school begins.
-Covid 19 is not the only risk in our lives, we live with them all the time.
-For example, I tell my clients that your brain had to learn how to get use to taking the risk of driving in a car.
-Then we can use that concept to teach our brain how to return to school.
+Once you accept and allow how you and your child/student are feeling, the next step is to practice taking reasonable risks in your life so that your brain gets used to this before school begins.
+The pandemic was not the only risk in our lives; we live with them all the time.
+For example, I tell my clients that their brains had to learn how to get used to taking the risk of driving in a car.
+Then we can use that concept to teach our brains how to return to school.

 For most of us, driving our car is one of the riskiest things we do, yet most of us have little to no anxiety about it.
 Why?
 One way you help your brain handle the risk of driving without sounding the alarm every time you get into the car is by connecting to why you value driving (to visit a friend, to take a vacation, to have more freedom to move further distances).
 Another way is using appropriate precautions (using a seatbelt, turning on your windshield wipers in a storm, going the speed limit).